 A skilled, versatile prospect, Montgomery would bring a different dimension to UK’s frontcourt than what some recent Wildcats post players have offered.

 “He has the ability to step out on the floor and drive guys or make jump shots,” Daniels said.
 “But I think, early in his career, he got a little married to that.
-What I really about him (now) is that he’s blending his ability to post and score around the basket, and then stepping out some.
+What I really like about him (now) is that he’s blending his ability to post and score around the basket, and then stepping out some.
 When he starts inside and works his way out, he’s at his best.

-“I think his mentality and his physical tools and his skill would allow him to be a major-impact contributor from day one, wherever he chooses.”
+“I think his mentality and his physical tools and his skill set would allow him to be a major-impact contributor from day one, wherever he chooses.”